tVitta/Genetic-Algorithm/README.md

 - **mutate Function**: Introduces mutations in the genes of new child individuals based on the mutation rate.

 - **printout_pop Function**: Displays information about the current population, including generation count, member names, genes, and fitness scores.
+Used primarily for debugging.

 - **Main Loop**: The code enters a loop until a solution is found (fitness equals 0).
 In each generation, it performs selection, crossover, mutation, and sorting operations while keeping track of the generation count.